gfgg7n9rtw-sketch/Music-Funder/SETUP.md

 ## Troubleshooting

 ### Database Connection Issues
-- Ensure PostgreSQL is running
+- Ensure MongoDB Atlas cluster is active
-- Verify database credentials in `.env`
+- Verify connection string in `.env`
-- Check if the database `musicfinder` exists
+- Check if your IP address is whitelisted in MongoDB Atlas
-- Test connection: `psql -U postgres -d musicfinder`
+- Test connection through MongoDB Compass or Atlas UI

 ### Spotify API Issues
 - Verify Client ID and Secret are correct